researching into sticky blood

 Louise Gergel died suddenly at the age of 32.
 She had been diagnosed with Antiphiospholipid Syndrome.
 In her short life she made a huge contribution to the community by giving much of herself to people in need and projects of communal welfare.
 Her family wish to perpetuate her name, especially so that her son, Max, who was three when she died, may follow Louise's good example in his path through life.

-Address: The Louise Gergel Fellowship,
+The Louise Gergel Fellowship,

 Email: info@lgfellowship.org